 5) BenQ El2870U 28-inch Gaming 4K Monitor

-BenQ has a reputation for innovative, quality products and the BenQ EI2870U follows strict manufacturing standards.
-The 28-inch LCD gaming monitor combines style with performance.
-It comes with AMD Free Sync that ensures smooth gameplay, eliminating tearing and broken frames.
-You can use it on well-lit rooms thanks to the HDR technology that offers greater brightness and contrast level for picturesque images.
+You can use it in well-lit rooms thanks to the HDR technology that offers greater brightness and contrast level for picturesque images.
 The monitor delivers an exceptional performance with 60 Hz, 1 ms GTG, 10-bit displays, and 1.07 billion.
 It provides an immersive experience without being hard on your eyes.
-BenQ EL2870U monitor features brightness intelligence adaptive technology for comfortable viewing and zero-flicker technology for eye care as you play games for extended hours.
-Low Blue light technology prevents headaches and eye strain.

 - 3840×2160 high resolution